 - Undecided or informal: your group may decide to use different decision processes for different types of decisions

 Even before you have shared housing, you’ll need a basic framework for task assignment and decision making.
 Some people want to experiment with what comes naturally, while others want to start with a structure that worked for others.
 If you want it to always feel like a group of friends, without creating any rules, it’s important to consider how it will feel to others who may want to join.
-Will it feel like there are any adults in the room?
-Will it feel like there are a few more influential personalities that get their way more often than not?
+Will it feel like there is room for them or only for those with long-standing friendship?
+Will it feel like there are a few influential personalities that get their way more often than not?

-- This page details several options for group processes, some of which focus on group decision-making: https://icmatch.org/funding-sources/#groupwork-processes
+- This page details several options for group processes for governance of intentional community, some of which focus on group decision-making: https://icmatch.org/funding-sources/#groupwork-processes

 - The consultants page features experts in sociocracy and other consensus-based decision-making strategies.

-- Chores: When and by whom do chores get done?
+- Administrative tasks: When and by whom do administrative tasks get done?
 If they don’t get done, what happens?
 If hired out, who pays?

 - Agreement discussion and recording: when and how do group agreements get hashed out, recorded, and posted in an accessible location?